-Services will be held at Cornerstone Community Church in Grand Marais at a future date.
-In lieu of flowers or gifts, please send donations to the Cook County Food Shelf in Grand Marais
+A service will be held at Cornerstone Community Church in Grand Marais, MN on Saturday, September 26th at 1 PM.
+In lieu of flowers or gifts, please send donations to the Cook County Food Shelf in Grand Marais.

 To send flowers to the family or plant a tree in memory of Charles Flickinger, please visit our floral store.